 Good Tenants are Worth Their Weight In Gold

 Spending $6,000 to repair our rental property taught us that we needed to be more careful when selecting tenants.
-However, it also taught us to appreciate the really good renters we had the pleasure of doing business with.
+However, it also taught us to appreciate the really good renters we have the pleasure of doing business with.
 You know the kind, and maybe you are one yourself: The renters who take immaculate care of the lawn and keep the home clean.
 The ones who decorate for the holidays and take pride in their rental as if it was their own home.

-One of our homes has been rented to the same family for five years at this point, for example, and I have grown to be very fond of them.
+One of our homes has been rented to the same family for eight years at this point, for example, and I have grown to be very fond of them.
 We only drop in once every six months or so, and the property is always immaculate inside and out.

 Because they are such good tenants, I’ve pledged to never raise the rent as long as they are there.
 And, even though we’re losing out on some revenue by not raising rent, we get the peace of mind that comes with having a tenant that takes excellent care of our property.
 To me, that feeling is worth more than the incremental rent increases we could charge as time goes on.